Magnitude 6.1 quake jolts Tokyo area; no risk of a tsunami

-A magnitude 6.1 earthquake jolted the Tokyo area on Thursday night, registering a strong 5 on Japan’s intensity scale.
-There was no threat of a tsunami.
+The magnitude 6.1 quake, registering a strong 5 on Japan's intensity scale, brought the strongest shaking to Tokyo's central wards since the Great East Japan Earthquake Disaster in 2011.

-The quake, centered in Chiba Prefecture, occurred at 10:41 p.m. at a depth of 80 kilometers, according to the Meteorological Agency.
+The quake occurred at 10:41 p.m., logging a strong 5 on the seismic intensity scale of 7 in parts of Tokyo and Saitama Prefecture, with the focus in northwestern Chiba Prefecture at a depth of about 80 kilometers, the Meteorological Agency said.

-Authorities were still investigating, but there were no immediate reports of damage or injuries in Chiba Prefecture or neighboring Saitama and Ibaraki prefectures, NHK reported, citing police sources.
-One woman in her 50s in Kanagawa Prefecture was injured when she fell and hit her head.
+Fire department officials in Chiba Prefecture reported two injuries, including a teenage girl in the city of Tomisato and a woman in her 70s in the city of Mobara, NHK said.
+One woman in her 50s in Kanagawa Prefecture was injured when she fell and hit her head, the broadcaster reported.

-Some train lines were suspended and power was out in some areas following the quake, news reports said, while runways at Tokyo’s Haneda Airport were closed for safety checks.
+There were no reported abnormalities at any of the nation's nuclear power facilities, Chief Cabinet Secretary Hirokazu Matsuno told reporters, adding that the government was still confirming any damage.

-There were no immediate reports of abnormalities at the Tokai No. 2 nuclear power plant, which is already offline, at around 10:40 in the village of Tokai, Ibaraki Prefecture, where the quake registered a 3, NHK reported.
-Officials were continuing to examine any impact from the earthquake.
+Several train lines were suspended following the quake, news reports said, while runways at Tokyo's Haneda Airport were closed for safety checks.

-According to the Ministry of Economy, Trade and Industry, there was no reports of damage to power-related sites in the Kanto region as of 11 p.m., NHK reported, though information was continuing to be collected.
+Prime Minister Fumio Kishida, whose government immediately set up a task force to respond to the quake, told reporters late Thursday he had ordered officials to help quake victims and prevent further damage.

 - Detailed information about this earthquake from the Japan Meteorological Agency website